MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 - A [Microsoft Teams Free account](https://products.office.com/microsoft-teams/free).

-- Azure Active Directory [Premium Trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only).
-Users will sign in to their accounts through Azure Active Directory.
+- Azure [Premium Trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only).
+Users will sign in to their accounts through Microsoft Entra.

 - A HoloLens, HoloLens 2, or mobile device.
 [Learn about additional licensing and product requirements](./requirements.md).